GUNNAR NORDSTROM GALLERY

 space

-Gunnar Nordstrom Fine Arts was established in 1985 as a resource for collectors looking to purchase original prints by International artists such as Chagall, Miro, Motherwell, and Warhol from a competent and honest art dealer in the Pacific Northwest.
+Gunnar Nordstrom Fine Arts was established in 1985 in a small office and showroom in Bellevue as a resource for collectors looking to purchase original prints by International artists such as Chagall, Miro, Motherwell, and Warhol from a competent and honest art dealer in the Pacific Northwest.

-Previously, Gunnar Nordstrom had graduated from Washington State University in 1980 with a degree in Fine Arts and Education.
-After two years of teaching Social Studies and Washington State History in Vancouver, he spent the next 3 years with a regional gallery in Bellevue as director.
-Learning the art business in a fast paced, highly merchandised gallery, it didn’t take long before defining a direction and moving on to open an office of his own.
+Previously, Gunnar Nordstrom had graduated from Washington State University with a degree in Fine Arts and Education.
+After two years of teaching Social Studies and Washington State History in Vancouver, Washington, he spent the next 3 years with a regional gallery in Bellevue as director.
+Learning the art business in a fast paced, highly merchandised gallery, it didn’t take long before defining a direction and moving on to open an office and showroom of his own.

-With the blossoming regional art scene the Gunnar Nordstrom Gallery was established in 1991 in the heart of downtown Kirkland on the waterfront to showcase some of these outstanding painters and printmakers.
+With the blossoming regional art scene the Gunnar Nordstrom Gallery was established in 1991 in the heart of trendy downtown Kirkland on the waterfront to showcase some of these outstanding painters and printmakers.
 While it was difficult to leave Lake Bellevue and “the womb”, it was a necessary move to grow and flourish.
 The first show at Gunnar Nordstrom Gallery was a solo exhibit by nationally known painter Loren Salazar.
-The show was hugely successful and Salazar continues to be represented by the gallery to this day.
+The show was a huge success and Salazar continues to be represented by the gallery to this day.

 The gallery continues to offer all of its services of the past, such as on going case shows and educational seminars as well as additional ability to rotate excellent regional and International artwork through the gallery 12 times each year.

-Gunnar Nordstrom doesn’t stop at only running the gallery, but participates actively in the Kirkland community.
-He is a founding board member of the KDL (Kirkland Downtown on the Lake) the local Mainstreet merchants association, a past board member of the Kirkland Arts Center a non profit arts education facility housed in the historic Peter Kirk building, a representative on the DAT (Downtown Action Team) formed from the Strategic Planning Commission for a “future vision of downtown Kirkland” and he is currently serving as Vice President of the Kirkland Gallery Association where he has been an active member since 1991.
+Gunnar Nordstrom doesn’t stop at only running the gallery, but participates actively in the community.
+He is a founding board member of the KDL (Kirkland Downtown on the Lake) the local Mainstreet merchants association, a past board member of the Kirkland Arts Center a non profit arts education facility housed in the historic Peter Kirk building, a representative on the DAT (Downtown Action Team) formed from the Strategic Planning Commission for a “future vision of downtown Kirkland” and he is a past officer of the Kirkland Gallery Association where he has been an active member since 1991.

-Being a part of the community is an important as aspect to any retailer in a town and Gunnar Nordstrom not only believes that, but acts upon it with enthusiasm.
+Being a part of the community is an important as aspect to any retailer in a city and Gunnar Nordstrom not only believes that, but acts upon it with enthusiasm.

 top